 There’s a wide range of places to stay in Cusco, each with its own charm and appeal.
 Here’s a rundown of the most popular areas that might interest you:

-Historical Center
+Historic Center

-As the name suggests, the Historical Center of Cusco is the beating heart of this ancient city.
+As the name suggests, the Historic Center of Cusco is the beating heart of this ancient city.
 This is the area where you’ll find most of Cusco’s tourist spots and is an excellent place to stay if it’s your first time here.

 - Why Choose It?
 It’s the city’s heart, with easy access to the Plaza de Armas, the Cathedral, and other historic sites.
 It’s ideal for those who want to be close to everything and who need pickups before trips, so if you’re looking at where to stay in Cusco for Machu Picchu, this is a great spot.

-- What You’ll find: Luxury hotels, restaurants, craft shops, and nightlife.
+- What you’ll find: Luxury hotels, restaurants, craft shops, and nightlife.

 - Considerations: It can be noisier due to traffic and tourist activity.